-If you felt your refund was subpar, check out these 6 tips for receiving the biggest tax refund possible this year:
+If you felt your refund was subpar, check out these 6 tips for getting a bigger tax refund than expected this year:

 If you’re someone’s employee that means you completed a W-4 form where you indicated how much would be withheld from your biweekly paychecks.
 The information on that W-4 determines how much money is put towards your personal income taxes each payment period.
 If you want a bigger refund, contact human resources and change the amount withheld from your paycheck.

 2. Donation Deduction

 Did you know you can deduct for charitable donations today?
 There are a lot of payments you probably made throughout the year that can be classified as a charitable donation.
 However, if it may seem too good to be true, be careful to check out the restrictions that must be met to qualify these deductions.

 If your job made you pay for something you use at work out of pocket this year, be sure to claim it on your tax return.
 For example, if you had to subscribe to a professional magazine, or pay dues to some kind of group you joined within your organization, deduct those expenses next year.

 Sometimes, we go into autopilot and fail to review the simplest parts of the tax return form.
 For example, has your filing status changed this year?
 Filing as single, head of household, or married as separate entities or as a joint entity can greatly affect the amount of money you receive with your refund.
 Through death, divorce, separation, or even a big move, make sure you are receiving all of the money owed to you through your filing status.